 Workforce and Labour Migration

 Almost a million Yemeni migrant workers were expelled from Saudi Arabia after Yemen declared its neutrality during the 1990-1991 Gulf War; it is said that at least one male member of every Yemeni family was working in Saudi Arabia during the 1970s and 1980s.
 Many have since returned.
 The 2004 census showed that 1.2 million Yemenis still live in Saudi Arabia, predominantly in Riyadh.
-Another 500,000 reside elsewhere in the world, with large communities in Manchester, in the UK, and in Detroit, in the US.
+Another 500,000 reside elsewhere globally, with large communities in Manchester, in the UK, and Detroit, in the US.

 The total contribution of remittances to the Yemeni GDP stood at 16 percent in 2000 and 7 percent in 2007.

-Foreign aid has for many years been an important contributor to the national economy and social services, but it has dwindled to USD 12 per capita, or about 3 percent of GDP.
+Foreign aid has for many years been an important contributor to the national economy and social services, but it has dwindled to USD 12 per capita or about 3 percent of GDP.
 Debt service currently stands at a third of the Yemeni national income.

 This stands in stark contrast to oil revenues since the 1990s, which have not trickled down.
 Yemen has been increasingly dependent on foreign donors ever since.

 The Yemeni government worked hard to encourage foreign investment in Yemen.
-Foreign investors and the World Bank continue to push the government to promote good, transparent governance, to eradicate corruption and nepotism, and to improve the inadequate and unsafe infrastructure.
+Foreign investors and the World Bank continue to push the government to promote good, transparent governance, eradicate corruption and nepotism, and improve the inadequate and unsafe infrastructure.
 In 2006 investors seemed very reluctant to invest in Yemen, total foreign investment amounting to a mere USD 144 million.

-Structural adjustment programs have been approved repeatedly by the International Monetary Fund and World Bank but have never been properly implemented or very successful.
+Structural adjustment programs have been approved repeatedly by the International Monetary Fund and World Bank but have never been properly implemented or successful.

-Harsh reforms, such as cutting subsidies for food and oil and laying off many civil servants, were indeed imposed, but reforms affecting the upper class were never enforced.
+Harsh reforms, such as cutting subsidies for food and oil and laying off many civil servants, were imposed, but reforms affecting the upper class were never enforced.

 The World Bank estimates that the number of citizens living below the poverty level in 2014 was 45.7 percent, compared with 42 percent three years earlier.
-Currently, there is no apparent middle class, and half Yemen’s children suffer from malnutrition.
-Despite the progress that the country has achieved in some areas—for instance, the decrease in infant mortality—it is unlikely that Yemen will be able to reach the United Nations Millennium Development Goals.
+Currently, there is no apparent middle class, and half of Yemen’s children suffer from malnutrition.
+Despite the progress that the country has achieved in some areas—for instance, the decrease in infant mortality—it is unlikely that Yemen will reach the United Nations Millennium Development Goals.

-Given that half the population is aged under fifteen, about 700,000 young people theoretically enter the labour market annually.
+Given that half the population is aged under fifteen, about 700,000 young people theoretically enter the labor market annually.
 Most Yemenis, however, still work their own land (52 percent, in 2006) or are partially (self-)employed in the informal sector.
 Of all Yemeni women, 60 percent work unpaid, mostly on their own lands.